Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 ---
 ## Summary

 The purpose of this sample Teams Toolkit Tab is to render M365 Group Plan tasks.
-A timeline renders in
-</br>task due date order with tags for years and months in a vertical stack.
-With option to filter out completed tasks
-</br>and filter tasks for a plan's bucket.
-To view details of the task, click the (i) below the "Due Date" to popup the
+A timeline renders in task due date order with tags for years and months in a vertical stack.
+With option to filter out completed tasks and filter tasks for a plan's bucket.
+To view details of the task, click the (i) below the "Due Date" to popup the task details.
-</br>task details.
 It Should be noted that a M365 Group Planner can have 0 to 200 plans assigned to it.
-The tab app
-</br>support configuring multiple tab for different plans and buckets.
-Single sign-on authentication has been
-</br>used to access M365 Groups Planner data in Microsoft Graph.
+The tab app support configuring multiple tab for different plans and buckets.
+Single sign-on authentication has been used to access M365 Groups Planner data in Microsoft Graph.

 - This sample was generated with Teams Toolkit as a "Tab => React with Fluent UI => Typescript".
 - React Hooks is used in a Restify web app.